-Reports on TV and in the press often raise concerns about the health risks associated with the presence of certain minerals, chemicals, or other contaminants in your food or water.
+Reports in the media often raise concerns about the health risks associated with the presence of certain minerals, chemicals, or other contaminants in your food or water.
 The Columbus Division of Water performs tens of thousands of tests each year to ensure drinking water quality.
 Many substances for which the division tests never appear in this report because they are not found in the drinking water.
-For example, there are 51 volatile organic chemicals as well as arsenic, perchlorate, asbestos, MTBE, radium 228, microcystins, mercury, 1,2,3-Trichloropropane (TCP) and ammonia (just to name a few) that are NOT found in your drinking water.
+For example, there are 51 volatile organic chemicals as well as arsenic, perchlorate, asbestos, MTBE, radium 228, Legionella, microcystins, mercury, 1,2,3-trichloropropane (TCP) and ammonia (just to name a few) that are NOT found in your drinking water.